History of the Negev during the Mamluk and Ottoman periods: The Banu Attiya Lineage

 The Tarabin and Wuhaydat, two prominent tribes during the late Ottoman and Mandate periods, both trace their lineage back to the Banu Attiya.
 Central to this shared ancestry is the figure of Shaykh Attiya, a historical figure whose legacy has been embraced by both tribes as a symbol of their common roots.
 His grave, which was already a site of veneration by the mid-16th century, reinforces their claim of descent from the Banu Attiya.

 According to the testimony of al-Jaziri, the Wuhaydat were still connected to the Banu Attiya in the mid-16th century and lived, among other places, in the area around Aqaba.
-Additionally, there is some evidence suggesting that they were present in the Negev as an identifiable tribe up to three centuries earlier: according to the oral traditions of the Banu Uqba and the Masa'id, who migrated to the Negev together (see above), the Wuhaydat were already present when they arrived.
-If this is accurate, the Banu Attiya/Wuhaydat, after having migrated northward in the 13th century, seem to have passed by the Banu Uqba and the Masa'id (see above) and continued further into the Negev even before them.
+Additionally, there is some evidence suggesting that they were present in the Negev as an identifiable tribe up to three centuries earlier: according to the oral traditions of the Bani 'Uqbah and the Masa'id, who migrated to the Negev together (see above), the Wuhaydat were already present when they arrived.
+If this is accurate, the Banu Attiya/Wuhaydat, after having migrated northward in the 13th century, seem to have passed by the Bani 'Uqbah and the Masa'id (see above) and continued further into the Negev even before them.
 After the Masa'id interlude, it was the Wuhaydat who replaced the Jarm as the dominant tribe in the southern central Negev in the late Mamluk or early Ottoman period.
 In the 19th century, parts of the Wuhaydat were a sub-tribe of the Jabarat, other parts a sub-tribe of the Tarabin, and in the early 20th century, Musil reported Wuhaydat "living with the Tiyaha."

 The Banu Attiya themselves are first documented in Palestine through written sources by Ibn Iyas.
 He reports that in 1520, they fought alongside the Banu Aṭa and the Sawālima against the Ottomans when Janbirdi al-Ghazali revolted against them after the Ottomans had conquered the Mamluk Empire four years earlier.
-This supports the oral tradition of the Masa'id and the Banu Uqba that the Banu Attiya/Wuhaydat were already living in the Negev during the Mamluk period.
+This supports the oral tradition of the Masa'id and the Bani 'Uqbah that the Banu Attiya/Wuhaydat were already living in the Negev during the Mamluk period.
 In tax lists from the beginning to the end of the 16th century, the Banu Attiya, the Banu Aṭa, and the Sawālima are recorded north and east of Gaza; in Ottoman government documents from the late 16th century, two of them are also attested near Hebron.